joestack/tfc-aws-hashistack/README.md

 | tfe_cert_provider | (optional) TLS Certificate options [self-signed, certbot, tf-tls-provider] | certbot |
 | tfe_cert_email | (required if certbot) Certbot email address | none |
 | tfe_auto_install | (optional) Automatically install TFE on instance [true, false] | true |

 ---

+> # !!!
+Pro Tip !!!
+> A nice and secure way to inject variables into a Terraform [Cloud/Enterprise] Workspace can be found here: https://github.com/joestack/tfc-api-bootstrap-script
+>
+> * automating the setup of a Terraform Workspace
+> * connecting the Workspace with a VCS repository
+> * injecting sensitive and non-sensitive variables into the Workspace
+> * optional triggering a VCS driven run (plan and apply)

+---